Governmentality: Ecogovernmentality

 Ecogovernmentality (or eco-governmentality) is the application of Foucault's concepts of biopower and governmentality to the analysis of the regulation of social interactions with the natural world.
 Timothy W. Luke theorized this as environmentality and green governmentality.
 Ecogovernmentality began in the mid-1990s with a small body of theorists (Luke, Darier, and Rutherford) the literature on ecogovernmentality grew as a response to the perceived lack of Foucauldian analysis of environmentalism and in environmental studies.

-Following Michel Foucault, writing on ecogovernmentality focuses on how government agencies, in combination with producers of expert knowledge, construct "The Environment."
-This construction is viewed both in terms of the creation of an object of knowledge and a sphere within which certain types of intervention and management are created and deployed to further the government's larger aim of managing the lives of its constituents.
-This governmental management is dependent on the dissemination and internalization of knowledge/power among individual actors.
-This creates a decentered network of self-regulating elements whose interests become integrated with those of the State.

 Crises of governmentality

 According to Foucault, there are several instances where the Western, "liberal art of government" enters into a period of crisis, where the logic of ensuring freedom (which was defined against the background of risk or danger) necessitates actions "which potentially risk producing exactly the opposite."

 The inherently contradictory logics that lead to such contradictions are identified by Foucault as: